Partnered with Stumptown

-In 2010, 113 farmers formed a cooperative and named it Duromina, which means ‘improve their lives’ in the Afan Oromo language.
-Immediately thereafter, they received a loan from the bank, constructed a wet mill, and started processing washed coffee.
-Mohamad Abasambi, the Industry Manager, has been involved since Duromina’s inception.
-The Cooperative’s Chairman is Nizamu Abamecha.
+Duromina, which means ‘improve their lives’ in the Afan Oromo language, was formed in 2010 by farmers who wanted to do just that.
+Immediately thereafter, the cooperative received a loan from the bank, constructed a wet mill, and began processing washed coffee.

 The Duromina Cooperative sits in the highlands of the Jimma Zone of Western Ethiopia.
 Farmers cultivate coffee in small plots near their homes and on densely shaded hillsides.
 The nearby village many the farmers live in used to be inaccessible during the rainy season, so the cooperative worked with the government to cofund a road project and built a bridge to give them year-round access.

 Once coffee is depulped, it’s soaked overnight and dried in the sun for 7-10 days.
 Water from the washing station is filtered before it returns to the river.
 Over the years Duromina has been able to expand their operation by adding a second and third washing station.
 The cooperative was able to purchase a bus to move coffee cherry from collection sites to the washing stations.
 The bus is also used to bring the farmers’ kids to the nearby school.